canyongbs/advisingapp/docs/month-aggregation-testing.md

 - **Feb 29th in a leap year** - Tests a date that only exists every 4 years

 **Purpose:** February is the shortest month and requires special handling when calculating month-based lookbacks.

+---

+**Note:** Test cases #4 and #5 below are only required if the feature being tested supports user-defined date filters.
+If the feature only uses a fixed rolling period (e.g., always the last 12 months), you can skip these.

+---

 ### 4. Standard Filter Boundaries